SpringRoll/Springroll-Seed/README.md

 [Click here to read more about file loader.](https://github.com/webpack-contrib/file-loader)

 By default supported media types are: png | jpg | gif | mp3 | ogg | mp4

+### Dev server

+SpringRoll-Seed comes packaged with its own dev server that will auto reload whenever a change has been made to the code base.

+To use start using it, just run `npm start` and it will be available at `127.0.0.1:8080`/`localhost:8080`

 ## Templates